We are trying to save the beautiful, popular and

 Why this Hill?

-FLORA: the number of species on the Hill is sufficient for “ancient woodland” single ICs status.
+FLORA: the number of Ancient Woodland indicator species on the Hill is sufficient to classify the Hill as an Ancient Woodland.

 PROTECTED WILDLIFE: native animals such as red squirrels, badgers, pine martens, and peregrine falcons live on the Hill.

 LEISURE & RECREATION: the Hill is heavily used by walkers, runners, mountain bikers and rock climbers.
 In 2012, over 40,000 visitors to the Hill were statistically recorded.